August 7, 2012 | Kelley Drye Client Advisory

 The Phoenix Order represents a major victory for CLECs that continue to rely on UNE facilities obtained from ILECs.
 There can be little doubt that it will be more difficult, although surely not impossible, for petitioners to prove that their market power has eroded than to meet the prior Omaha Order test.
 As a result, we expect that RBOCs likely will shelve plans for any additional UNE forbearance petitions until after the Presidential election is decided in November.

-For further information on this decision or any Section 10 forbearance issue, please contact your usual Kelley Drye attorney or any member of the Telecommunications practice group.
+For further information on this decision or any Section 10 forbearance issue, please contact your usual Kelley Drye attorney or any member of the Communications practice group.